-The fact that Mound is nearly a fully developed community suggests that consideration of solar access will occur during redevelopment efforts and on an individual basis.
-Accordingly, the City has identified a number of policies and actions, as seen on page 48, to ensure protection of solar access where appropriate.
+The fact that Mound is nearly a fully developed community suggests that consideration of solar access will occur during infill development efforts and on an individual basis.
+Accordingly, the City has identified a number of policies and actions, as seen on page 41, to ensure protection of solar access where appropriate.

-Table 3.8 Solar Resource Calculation
+Table 3.7 Solar Resource Calculation